The-Developing-Developers/roman-numerals-converter-qt/README.md

 In this version the backend uses only the C++ standard library.
 The reason for this (instead of using the analogous Qt types) is that we imported an existing project that was originally command-line only.
 As a consequence, the output is command-line only in this initial version as well.

 This is the simplest form of integration between our existing project and Qt.

+## Version 1.1.0

+In this version the result is presented in the GUI via `QLabel`.
+Errors are still presented on the command line.